Skip to Content

 Best Caramelized Onions

-1. In a cast iron pan turn up the heat and set heat to medium high.
+1. In a cast iron pan set heat to medium high.
+Remember to preheat your burner to medium heat before putting your pan on there.

 2. Add in some diced bacon and cook down.
 Leave grease in pan.
 Alternatively you could use some olive oil before you add the onion.